eea/eea.relations/README.txt

 Getting started
 ===============

-Once you install the package from control panel "Add-ons", the package will add an utility called "Possible relations" under control panel from where you can start define the relations, the constraints between contents etc.
+Once you install the package from "Control Panel Add-ons", the package will add an utility called "Possible relations" under "Control Panel" from where you can start define the relations, the constraints between contents etc.